 Saxons who give the term 'Anglo-Saxon' (and the term England) its

-The 'pro-Teutonic' prejudices of the Victorian era were Huxley's
+The 'pro-Teutonic' prejudices of the Victorian era

-ramifications of this 'Victorian prejudice' continued well into the
+The ramifications of this 'Victorian prejudice' continued well into

-is now being revisited, and the truth is slowly emerging.
+issue is now being revisited, and the truth is slowly emerging.

 The Romano-British cemetery site at Ipplepen - which remained in

 use for up to three hundred and fifty years after the end of